biodatlab/autoaudiogram/README.md

 |____train.ipynb
 |____train.py
 ```

-3. training
+Then run `train.py` using

 ```
 python -m train
 ```

 ## Severity classification

-1. navigate to train directory `cd src/classification`
+Navigate to the directory `cd src/classification` and organize folder as follows
-2. organize folder in this directory

 ```
 |classification
 |____data